 Acceptance to the Radiography program

-The Radiography program is a full-time, six-continuous semester program.
+The Radiography program is a full-time, program consisting of at least 1 semester of pre-requisites and 5 semesters of programmatic courses.
 Students wishing to participate in the Radiography Program must present the credentials below and are required to meet with an academic advisor prior to enrolling in Introduction to Radiography & Patient Care (RAD 100).
-Additionally, a waitlist will be maintained for RAD 100:
+Additionally, a waitlist will be maintained for RAD 100 (Please see waitlist process in the Student Handbook for further details regarding the RAD program waitlist):

-- First, meet with your academic advisor.
-This is required before enrolling in Introduction to Radiography & Patient Care (RAD 100).
+- First, meet with your Radiography Program academic advisor, this is required before enrolling in Introduction to Radiography & Patient Care (RAD 100).

 - Be at least 18 years of age to participate in any of the RAD courses.
 Students under the age of 18 may complete any prerequisite or co-requisite courses at the College level in accordance with College policy.